cseptesting/floatcsep/docs/tutorials/case_h.rst

 .. note::
     The ``models.yml`` will define how to interface **floatCSEP** to each Model, implying that a Model should be developed, or adapted to ensure the interface requirements specified below.

-1. The repository URL of each model and their specific versions (e.g., commit hash, tag, release) are specified as:
+1. The repository URL of each model and their specific versions if needed (e.g., commit hash, tag, release) are specified as:

     .. literalinclude:: ../../tutorials/case_h/models.yml
         :caption: tutorials/case_h/models.yml
         :language: yaml
-        :lines: 1-3, 11-13, 21-23
+        :lines: 1-3, 12-13, 22-23

 2. A ``path`` needs to be indicated for each model, to both download the repository contents therein and from where the source code will be executed.